alphagov/govuk-rfcs/rfc-117-containerised-runtime.md

 GOV.UK applications and their dependencies will be built into container images.
 This may be done using buildpacks or other means - this decision is also out of scope for this RFC.

-A containerised runtime aligns with the [GOV.UK Infrastructure Architecture Goals for 2021]( https://docs.google.com/document/d/1ooN7wkYhEGvceGe9Qz_HNZa-GPtrjzK_vA4vfWYVn4c/edit#heading=h.cdrr7rv9t98f) to isolate applications through containers.
+A container runtime aligns with the [GOV.UK Infrastructure Architecture Goals for 2021]( https://docs.google.com/document/d/1ooN7wkYhEGvceGe9Qz_HNZa-GPtrjzK_vA4vfWYVn4c/edit#heading=h.cdrr7rv9t98f) to isolate applications through containers.
 This will give us better control of how resources are matched to applications.

 The TechOps strategy is to use common components where available.
 GOV.UK has been following the strategy by using hosted versions of software ([ElasticSearch](https://aws.amazon.com/elasticsearch-service/) and [Postgres](https://aws.amazon.com/rds/)) and services ([Notify](https://www.notifications.service.gov.uk)) where available.
-Using a containerised runtime is a continuation of this policy.
+Using a container runtime is a continuation of this policy.

-GOV.UK has already containerised its development environment ([rfc-106](https://www.github.com/alphagov/govuk-rfcs/106)), a containerised runtime will narrow the gap between development and production.
+GOV.UK has already containerised its development environment ([rfc-106](https://www.github.com/alphagov/govuk-rfcs/106)), a container runtime will narrow the gap between development and production.

 ### Benefits of this approach

 The most immediate benefit of this approach is that it will allow us to incrementally upgrade the operating system version.
 By moving the applications into containers, GOV.UK can enable a much lower risk upgrade path.

 Moving to a container based hosting environment will allow us to remove much of our legacy Puppet and Fabric code.
 This code is hard to maintain, and hard to hire people with the experience required to improve and upgrade.
-With industry and government overwhelmingly moving towards containerised platforms, it should be much easier to hire people with these skills.
+With industry and government overwhelmingly moving towards container based platforms, it should be much easier to hire people with these skills.

 Containerised hosting environments can generally provide much better value for money in terms of resource usage, both because many small applications can be “bin-packed” onto the same infrastructure, and because it is much easier to autoscale applications.